The Summer School

 Parma, world-famous for its Parmesan cheese and Parma ham, lies at the centre of one of the most important food-producing regions in Europe and it is not by chance that its surrounding area has deserved the name of “Food Valley”.
 For this reason, it can be well considered a Real World Laboratory in which all the competences required to tackle problems related to food production systems are constantly under development.

 The 2030 Agenda and the Sustainable Development Goal number 2

 On 25-27 September 2015 the United Nations launched the 2030 Agenda for Sustainable Development aimed at ending poverty in all its forms.
 The Sustainable Development Goal number 2 claims that the World is committed to end hunger, achieve food security and improved nutrition and promote sustainable agriculture.

-In the Summer 2020, the University of Parma is organizing an International Summer School on Food Sustainability.
-The program will encompass the environmental, socioeconomical and political issues that need to be taken into account to speculate on the sustainability of agri-food systems.
+In the Summer 2021, the University of Parma is organizing the Second Edition of the International Summer School on Food Sustainability.
+The programme will encompass the environmental, socioeconomical and political issues that need to be taken into account to speculate on the sustainability of agri-food systems.